-Many maps were created using different datums and starting points in the past.
+Cartographers created maps using different datums and starting points in the past.
 For example, the North American Datum of 1927 used Kansas as a starting point.
-Horizontal datums are continuously being improved even today.
+We are continuously improving horizontal datums even today.

 Geodetic Datums: NAD83 versus NAD27

 One of the main differences is that NAD83 is a geocentric datum.
-Geocentric means that it is referenced to the center of Earth’s mass – which is very different than being referenced to a location on Earth like Maede’s Ranch.
-Although being a geocentric datum, it is still believed to be offset by about 2 meters.
-Even today, datums are continuously being improved.
+Geocentric means that it is referenced to the center of Earth’s mass.
+This is very different from being referenced to a location on Earth such as Meade’s Ranch.

-North American Datum of 1983 is based off the reference ellipsoid GRS80 which is physically larger than NAD27’s Clarke ellipsoid.
+North American Datum of 1983 is based on the reference ellipsoid GRS80 which is physically larger than NAD27’s Clarke ellipsoid.

-The North American datum of 1983 (NAD83) is the most current datum being used in North America.
+The North American Datum of 1983 (NAD83) is the most current datum in North America.
 It provides latitude and longitude and some height information using the reference ellipsoid GRS80.